 Data Protection Law and the rights of data subjects

-The core principles of data protection must be understood by all those processing personal data, which is defined as any information relating to a living individual who can be identified from that data.
-The principles stipulate that data will be:
+The core principles of GDPR must be understood by all who process personal data.
+The definition of personal information is any information, relating to a living individual, who can be identified from that data.
+ICO guidance lists seven principles:

 Basis of lawful processing

 PCS processes personal information as required to undertake the legitimate activities of a trade union and to provide the benefits of membership.
 This will include information falling within the specified special categories of data and therefore requiring a high standard of security and governance.

 PCS is responsible for the actions of its employees and for representatives, who act as agents for the union, so it is important that everyone understands their responsibilities in relation to the processing of PCS data.
 Everyone processing PCS data does so under the direction of PCS as the Data Controller.
 Queries about roles and responsibilities should be addressed to the PCS Data Protection Officer (DPO).